Javanese raids on Indochina: Raids on Tonkin and Champa (767, 774–787)

+In 767, Kunlun and the Javanese forces under the leadership of governor Chang Po-i assaulted Tonkin area, vanquishing the attacking forces.

 Champa was subsequently assaulted by Javanese or Kunlun vessels in 774 and 787.
-In 774, a series of assaults was launched again on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
+In 774, a series of assaults was launched again against Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault targeted Phang-rang.
 Several Champa coastal cities suffered naval raids and assault from Java.

-Java armadas was called as Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.
-All of these raids believed was launched by the Sailendras, dynasty ruler of Java and Srivijaya.
-The possible cause of Javanese assault on Champa was probably prompted by commerce rivalry on serving Chinese market.
-The 787 epigraph was in Yang Tikuh while the 774 epigraph was Po-nagar.
+Javanese armadas were recorded as Javabala-sanghair-nāvāgataiḥ (fleets from Java) in Champa epigraphs.
+These raids were believed to be launched by the Sailendras, the dynasty ruler of Java and Srivijaya.
+The assaults on Champa were probably prompted by commerce rivalry, particularly competition in trade with the Chinese market.
+The epigraph describing the 787 assault was in Yang Tikuh while the 774 epigraph was originated from Po-nagar.